Violet24K/pygssl-tutorial/docs/source/index.rst

 GraphSSL documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**GraphSSL** is a Python library built upon `PyTorch <https://pytorch.org>`_.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It integrates state-of-the-art algorithms for Self-Supervised Learning on Graphs and offers simple APIs to call the algorithms from a variety of high-quality research papers.
+GraphSSL can be helpful for many downstream tasks, depending on the dataset properties, as it contains many self-supervised algorithms for different kinds of graphs:

+   **General Algorithms**

+   **Heterogeneous/Multiplex/Multiview Algorithms**

+   **Algorithms for Temporal/Dynamic Graphs**

+   **Algorithms for Directed Graphs**

+   **Algorithms for Signed Graphs**

+   **Algorithms for Molecular Graphs**

-Check out the section for further information, including how to :ref:`installation` the project.
+..
+Check out the section for further information, including
+.. how to :ref:`installation` the project.

 .. note::